juce-framework/JUCE/docs/CMake API.md

 `set_property(GLOBAL PROPERTY USE_FOLDERS YES)` to your top level CMakeLists as this is required for source grouping to work.

+The modules will be placed in a group named "JUCE Modules" within the group for each target, alongside the "Source Files" and "Header Files" groups.

 #### `JUCE_COPY_PLUGIN_AFTER_BUILD`

 Controls whether plugin targets should be installed to the system after building.
 Note that the